 A suggested form of final report and account in converted chapter 11 cases is available at the clerk's office.
-The form can also be viewed at www.id.uscourts.gov.
+The form can

 SALE OF PROPERTY OF THE ESTATE

 A sale of property of the estate, other than in the ordinary course of business, pursuant to 11 U.S.C. § 363(b), including a sale free and clear of any interest of any entity other than the estate, must comply with Fed.
 R. Bankr.
 P. 6004 and is subject to LBR 2002.2.